bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design creates layouts for different widths where responsive disgn is a smooth transition for any pixel size.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first is where you code for the mobile display first.
+Desktop first is where you code for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It creates a starting point of 10 pixels.
+This allows for easier math when converting to rem.

 4. How would you describe preprocessing to someone new to CSS?

+It takes everything in the CSS file and seperates it into individual files to help you be more organized.
+Then re-compiles it all back to your CSS file.
+Allowing you to be more efficient.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is being able to be more organized.
+The seperate files allow me to scroll minimally.

+The concept that gives me the most trouble is mixins.
+I have a hard time seeing the relavant use outside creating multiple buttons.
+I know it is used to be able to change things quickly when needed.
+I had a hard time finding something that I would do that with.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.